modyo/modyo-docs/docs/brand/illustrations.md

 ### Spot hero

-Spot Heroes are slightly simplified versions of Hero, both visually and metaphorically.
-These assets are perfect when you need to impact within a limited space, generally the concepts or ideas represented are simple and direct.
+Spot Heroes are slightly simplified versions of a Hero, both visually and metaphorically.
+These assets are perfect when you need to impact within a limited space.
+Generally, the concepts or ideas represented are simple and direct.

 <table>
 <tr>